yosider/slack2cosense/README.md

 # slack2scb
-Slack app to transfers threads on Slack to Scrapbox
+Slack app to transfer threads on Slack to Scrapbox